On leave Fall 2013

 Having Our Way: Women Rewriting The Tradition in Twentieth-Century America (1995).

 "On Welty’s Use of Allusion" in Eudora Welty, ed.
-Harold Bloom (Bloom Biocritques Series, 2004, also reprinted in The Critical Response To Eudora Welty, ed Laurie Champion).
+Harold Bloom (also reprinted in The Past Is Not Dead: Essays from the Southern Quarterly and in The Critical Response To Eudora Welty, ed Laurie Champion).

 "Reading John Robinson.”
 Welty And Sexuality, Mississippi Quarterly, Spring 2003.

 “Photographic Convention And Story Composition: Eudora Welty's Use of Detail, Plot, Genre, And Expectation From "A Worn Path" Through Bride of The Innisfallen,” South Central Review, Summer 1997.

 "From Shiloh to In Country to Feather Crowns: Bobbie Ann Mason, Women's History and Southern Fiction" in Southern Literary Journal, Spring 1996.

 "Words Between Strangers: On Welty, Her Style, and Her Audience" in Eudora Welty: A Life in Literature, ed.
 Albert Devlin, U Press Mississippi.

 Recipient of the Phoenix Award for 2008, "given on occasion to an individual whose contributions to Welty studies have been exceptional."